Cat5TV/gen/README.md

 apt-get install icecast2

-Gen supports the following file formats for both music and stingers:
+Gen supports the following source file formats for both music and stingers:

 - .mp3: MPEG Layer III audio format, widely used for music and other audio recordings.
 - .wav: Waveform Audio File Format, an uncompressed audio file format commonly used for storing raw audio data.